 - A dispatcher’s role is to optimize and manage service appointments, select the right person for the job.
 In Field Service Lightning, the dispatcher does so through a single console that provides him or her with all the necessary data.

 - And of course, you have your field specialists, who will be closing work orders and providing special reports.
 With the FSM system, all your field service specialist requires is just a mobile phone.
-Field Service Lightning provides easy-to-use mobile application, connected to the CRM.
+Field Service Lightning provides an easy-to-use mobile application connected to the CRM.

-Top 4 Best Practices in Utilizing Salesforce Field Service Lightning
+Salesforce Service Cloud Implementation: Best Practices for Field Service Lightning

 1. Mapping out the customer journey